sustainablesardinia/manifesto/eng/sustainability.md

 Gallurese, Sassarese, and Tabarkin.
-This diversity gives the island rich cultural traditions and a strong identity, but Italianisation, which had its peak during the fascist era of the 1920s, has – and still is – eroding this rich cultural texture.
+This diversity gives the island rich cultural traditions and a strong identity, but Italianisation, which had its peak during the fascist era of the 1920s, has – and still is – eroding this rich cultural fabric.
 This is because the population associates the Italian language with promises of improvement of their socio-economic conditions (Schjerve, 1993;
-Mongili, 2012), at the cost of cultural alienation .
+Mongili, 2012), at the cost of cultural alienation.
 This process of *cultural cringe* shows why the social and economic situation of Sardinia can be described with the tools provided by postcolonial studies (Sulis, 2012; Mongili, 2015), similarly to what has been done for Scotland (Macdonald, 2006).